shilohchiu/Byte-Me/README.md

 # About
+ Our group was interested in how deep learning can improve the accessibility of healthcare.
+## Hardware:

+ Screen (doesn't need to be a touch screen.)
+ Camera

+ 3D printed case.

+## Software:

-Utilises deep learning with TensorFlow to classify moles as malignant or benign.
+ deep learning with TensorFlow to classify moles as malignant or benign.

+We use **Flask** to create an app that stores previous screenings and display results of screenings as well as live footage recorded by our camera.

 # Ideas
 - Flask App to display results
 - Transfer image to SQL db ?